 Energy-Efficient Commercial Building Tax Deduction

-The Energy-Efficient Commercial Buildings Tax Deduction is a significant financial incentive for designers to meet or exceed an agency’s energy reduction requirements for new and existing buildings.
+The Energy-Efficient Commercial Buildings Tax Deduction incentivizes designers to meet or exceed an agency’s energy reduction requirements for new and existing buildings.

 In government-owned buildings, the government may allocate this deduction to the person(s) primarily responsible for designing the improvements.
 The deduction may be taken in the year the energy-efficient improvements are placed in service.

 The Consolidated Appropriations Act, 2021, H.R.
 133, made the 179D energy efficient commercial buildings federal tax deduction permanent, updated standards, and added an inflation adjustment to property placed in service after December 31, 2020.

 Before GSA allocates the deduction, the Contractor must: